apptentive/apptentive-android/docs/IntegrationAndTesting.md

 # Integrate your Activities with Apptentive

 In order to keep track of Application state, we need to hook into the lifecycle of each Activity defined in your app.
-There are two ways of doing this: Inheritance and Delegation.
+There are two ways of doing this: *Inheritance* and *Delegation*.
 Inheritance is the easiest method, while delegation is provided if you can't or don't want to inherit from our Activities.

 Integrate ALL of the Activities in your app with [ApptentiveActivity](http://www.apptentive.com/docs/android/api/index.html?com/apptentive/android/sdk/ApptentiveActivity.html).
-You can mix and match, but make sure they all integrate in one of the following ways.
+You can mix and match, but make sure they all integrate in one of the following two ways.

 1. **Inheritance**